Stan Quintana

 Stanley A. Quintana (December 23, 1944 – September 21, 2019) was an American football quarterback and defensive back.
 He played for the New Mexico Lobos from 1963 to 1965 and the Quantico Marines in 1969 and 1970.
 He was a member of the Minnesota Vikings taxi squad in 1966 and the traveling squad in 1967.
 He was selected as the Western Athletic Conference Player of the Year in 1964.

-Early years
+Early life

 Quintana grew up in Santa Fe, New Mexico, and attended Santa Fe High School.
 He was a multi-sport athlete in high school, earning all-state honors in football, averaging more than 23 points per game in basketball, and batting almost .400 in baseball.

 University of New Mexico

 Quintana attended the University of New Mexico on a football scholarship starting in the fall of 1962.
 After playing on the freshman team in 1962, he played at quarterback and defensive back for the New Mexico Lobos football team from 1963 to 1965.
 He led the team to consecutive Western Athletic Conference (WAC) championships in 1963 and 1964.

 As a junior, he led the 1964 New Mexico team to a 9–2 record and a No. 16 ranking in the UPI poll.
 During the 1964 season, he ranked third in the WAC with 1,249 yards of total offense, fourth with 749 passing yards, and fifth with 455 rushing yards (including an 80-yard run against Colorado State).
 He also set a WAC record for interception return yards (including a 93-yard return against Wyoming), and his average of 7.3 yard of total offense per play in 1964 remains a New Mexico school record.
 The United Press International selected him as the 1964 WAC Player of the Year, citing his versatility and outstanding play on both offense and defense.

 After his senior season, he played in three all-star games: the East–West Shrine Game in San Francisco, the Senior Bowl in Mobile, Alabama, and the Chicago College All-Star Game.

 In three seasons at New Mexico, Quintana set 12 New Mexico and five WAC records.
 He completed 89 of 214 passes for 1,459 yards and four touchdowns with 12 interceptions.
 He also rushed for 1,207 yards and eight touchdowns on 247 carries.